At Mid-Peninsula High School, we believe deeply in the supportive triad consisting of families, students, and teachers.

-A Core teacher is a coach and mentor who helps students and families in these areas:
+In sum, your Core teacher serves as a coach and mentor who helps you in these areas:

 - Community Building